YunoHost/Simone/README.md

 ------------

 * Have a dedicated domain name
-* Choose an app name for your simone
+* Choose an app name for your Simone

 Installation
 ------------